 In January 2014, the Company completed the asset acquisition of the real property associated with the Casino Queen in East St. Louis, Illinois for \$140.7 million, including transaction fees of \$0.7 million.
 Simultaneously with the acquisition, GLPI also provided Casino Queen with a \$43.0 million, five year term loan at 7% interest, pre-payable at any time, which, together with the sale proceeds, completely refinanced and retired all of Casino Queen's outstanding long-term debt obligations.
-As of June 30, 2015, principal and interest payments have reduced the balance of this loan to \$32.9 million.
+As of September 30, 2015, principal and interest payments have reduced the balance of this loan to \$32.4 million.
 As of March 31, 2015, Casino Queen is obligated to make mandatory principal payments on the loan on the last day of each calendar year quarter equal to 1.25% of the original loan balance.
-The collectability of the remaining loan balance is reasonably assured, and it is recorded at carrying value which approximates fair value.
+The collectability of the remaining loan balance is reasonably assured, and as of September 30, 2015 the obligor has made all mandatory principal and interest payments in full and on time and paid down additional principal toward the loan balance.
+The loan balance is recorded at carrying value which approximates fair value.
 Interest income related to the loan is recorded in interest income within the Company's consolidated statement of income in the period of receipt.
 GLPI leased the property back to Casino Queen on a triple-net basis on terms similar to those in the Master Lease, resulting in approximately \$14.0 million in annual rent.
 The lease has an initial term of 15 years, and the tenant has an option to renew it at the same terms and conditions for four successive five year periods.